packetsource/rfc8212-junos/README.md

 Validates Junos post-inheritance candidate configuration to ensure that:

-- EBGP peers running IP VPN use "vpn-apply-export": a required knob to ensure that the export policy is actually processed for NLRI in the VPN address family
+- EBGP peers explicitly specify an import and export policy at either group or neighbour level.

-- EBGP peers generally have an export policy defined either at neighbour level or group level.
+- EBGP peers running IP VPN AFI use "vpn-apply-export": a required knob to ensure that the export policy is actually processed for NLRI in the VPN address family

 # Deployment